 - Academic integrity will be be taken very seriously in the course.
 All students are expected to act with respect and honor codes of student conduct.
 This topic will be addressed in detail in the first two weeks of classes in lecture and in lab.
 Please scroll down on this page to read Skyline College academic honesty information.

 - Please see the SYLLABUS for a complete listing of all of the required course materials.

-- The REQUIRED course LECTURE textbook is Introductory Chemistry: A Foundation, 7th Edition (paperback).
+- The REQUIRED course LECTURE textbook is Introductory Chemistry: A Foundation, 7th Edition by Zumdahl (paperback).
 We will begin using the textbook in the course right away, and it will be important that you have it.
 If you plan to purchase online, please do so as soon as possible.